 Pregnancy and Infant Loss Awareness Month

-Suzanne Whitton • Oct 09, 2020
+Suzanne Whitton • October 9, 2020

 *Trigger Warning*

-This month is Pregnancy and Infant Loss Awareness month, a topic that has sadly affected a couple of our employees recently.
 We wanted to take the opportunity to raise awareness and particularly highlight the importance of talking.
 Huge thanks to Louise Kay, our business apprentice, who has bravely written this post…

 Our wonderful sales executive, Mairead McAlpine, gave birth to her sweet baby boy, William Joseph Peter Evans, on 21 st May 2020.
 Sadly, William was born sleeping and Mairead’s pregnancy became one of the many (1 in 4 will end in miscarriage or stillbirth) that end this way.